gl2748/blog/src/pages/blog/2019-01-11-typesafe-react-patterns.md

 ```

 ### 3.
 3 is last, "What is our component made up of?" this is what we use to determine where it gets used safely.
-To start off we know that the variable `myComponent` is a react component, of which we have three to choose from,
+To start off we know that the variable `myComponent` is a react element, of which we have three to choose from,
 `FunctionComponent`, `RefForwardingComponent`, and `ComponentClass`.
 It's clearly the first one.
 Therefore our purely presentational component, with types becomes:

 ```